 The most common form of utility scale wind generation is the industrial wind power plant (rapid raptor chopper).
-These wind installations typically consist of 100 or more 1.5-2 megawatt wind turbines, standing 300 - 400 feet in the air.
+These wind installations have typically consisted of 100 or more 1.5-2 megawatt wind turbines, standing 300 - 400 feet in the air, though newer installations tend to be higher capacity and taller.
 These wind turbines may be located either onshore or offshore, in areas with historically documented wind availability in the speed range necessary to operate the turbines.